Share

 This enabled the establishment of a base map of the Cavally forest in January 2018, which indicated that 33% of the forest is highly degraded (with sun cocoa), and another 7% is degraded (with cocoa under the forest canopy).
 Based on this finding, Earthworm Foundation entered a partnership with Nestlé, the Ivorian Ministry of Water and Forests (MINEF) and the Ivorian Forest Development Agency (SODEFOR) in July 2020 to help protect and restore the Cavally Forest reserve and enhance the resilience of local communities through a 3-year funded project.

-Encouraged by the positive impact reached by mid-2023, the partnership has now renewed its commitment for another three years with improved metrics and additional partners supporting the Cavally Landscape project, including the Swiss government (SECO), Touton, Cocoasource and the rubber industry.
-One of the learnings from the first phase was that both cocoa and rubber smallholders living at the periphery of the forest reserve might be tempted to encroach onto the protected area looking for fertile soils in which to establish plantations.
-By collaborating with stakeholders from both the cocoa and rubber sectors, the aim is to jointly stop deforestation and fight poverty without merely shifting problems from one sector to another.
+Encouraged by the positive impact reached by mid-2023, the partnership has now renewed its commitment for another three years with improved metrics and additional partners supporting the Cavally Landscape project, including the Swiss government (SECO), Touton, Cocoasource, Barry Callebaut and the rubber industry.
+One of the learnings from the first phase was that cocoa and rubber smallholders living at the periphery of the forest reserve might be tempted to encroach onto the protected area, looking for fertile soils to establish plantations.
+Collaborating with stakeholders from the cocoa and rubber sectors aims to jointly stop deforestation and fight poverty without merely shifting problems from one sector to another.

 Key Objectives for 2026